ALL 9 TUTORIAL APPENDICES IN FULL:

 NOTE: In the following examples, simply right-click any folder that contains the media files you wish to encode or process and click “Open in Terminal”.
-Then, run the following commands (changing the file names and settings where appropriate):
+Then, run the following command lines (changing the file names and settings where appropriate).

 EXAMPLE 1: Convert an old AVI video (with sound) – or any other input video format you choose – into a modern MP4 (with H.264 video and AAC audio):

 ffmpeg -i input.AVI -vf format=yuv420p -c:v libx264 -crf 23 -c:a libfdk_aac -b:a 128k output.MP4

 NOTE: This example uses the higher-quality (but slower) x264 software-based encoder.
 That means there is no GPU hardware acceleration – however it does use a CPU optimization known as “NEON” that helps to speed up the encoding.
 The “-crf 23” setting is the default video quality and generally produces excellent results.
 The lower the number, the higher the encoding quality (at the expense of a larger file size).
 A setting of 18 is said to be “visually lossless” – but the file size will be almost double that of a 23 setting.
 Be aware that the number scale is non-linear – but as a rough rule of thumb, a change of 5 to 6 will double (or cut in half) the file size.
 In many cases, when a smaller file size is important, a setting of 26 still maintains a high-quality appearance.
 Finally, the “-c:a libfdk_aac -b:a 128k” part indicates that the audio will be converted with the Fraunhofer AAC codec, at a bit rate of 128 kbps.